grempe/grempe/README.md

 - 🌱 I’m currently growing Truestamp 🤣
 - 👯 I’m focused on the intersection of Privacy, Security, Cryptography, and Integrity
-- 🥅 2022 Goals: Help my customers improve the integrity of their most valuable data
+- 🥅 Goals: Help my customers verify the integrity of their most important data
 - ⚡ Fun fact: My vehicle license plate has a cryptography reference.
 I think it confuses most who see it